 CP 04023 FUNDAMENTALS OF ALGEBRA I - Fundamentals of Algebra is a modular, mastery-based review of basic mathematical concepts associated with the arithmetic of real numbers and basic algebra with applications.
 Students must complete Modules 1 through 9 at a minimum to pass this course.
-Prerequisite: 15 ACT in Math or 27 in Pre-algebra on Compass or 18 in Algebra on Compass.
+Prerequisite: Minimum ACT Math 15 or Compass Math 27P or 18A or Accuplacer Math 47A or 37E.
 Students enrolling in this course must also enroll in CP 04042 Review Algebra Course for Excellence (RACE).